NPLPackages/paracraft/script/apps/Aries/Creator/Game/Memory/readme.md

 One major component of player context is the VisionContext of the player entity.
 The vision context generates Attention Objects for nearby observed objects in the virtual world.
 Attention Objects are automatically created and expired according to eye position of the player entity.
+Two points of attentions are honored, one is the mouse cursor, the other is the block close to the player.

 MemoryContext uses Attention Objects to activate the proper memory clip plus a number of other complex rules.

+## The Theory